Below are some FAQs to help you with your visit to the Park & Palace!

-Children under the age of 8 must be accompanied by an adult when booked onto a public skating session.
+Under 12’s should be accompanied by an adult when coming to the ice rink and under 8’s should be accompanied on the Ice by a responsible adult or guardian.
 Beginners, infrequent skaters and children are advise to book a session with one of the coaching team prior to skating.

 Areas of the ice may be coned off for other use during public skating sessions.

 There is no re-entry once you have been admitted into the ice rink for your skating session.

 Yes, hand sanitiser will be available throughout the ice rink.